decs/typeschema/README.md

 - `Schema`

-  An union of the schema types of all supported libraries
+  Generic interface for schemas<br />An union of the schema types of all supported libraries

-- `TypeSchema<T>`

-  Unified interface for schemas

 - `ValidationIssue`

-  Unified interface for validation issues<br />Includes a `message: string` and an optional `path?: Array<string | number | symbol>`
+  Generic interface for validation issues<br />Includes a `message: string` and an optional `path?: Array<string | number | symbol>`

 - `Infer<TSchema extends Schema>`